navig8s/navig8/README.md

 ## Examples

-- TODO: [install.kasten.io](https://install.kasten.io) is a public Navig8 instance for the K10 Helm Chart.
+- [Coming soon]: [install.kasten.io](https://install.kasten.io) is a public Navig8 instance for the K10 Helm Chart.

 ## Roadmap

-- Launch Navig8 at KubeCon NA 2022 with open source license
-- Take a look at GitHub issues.

-- Move to good first issue, etc.:
-    - Provision community facilities and guidance
+- [ ] Prebuilt Docker image with CORS proxy inside
+- [ ] Possibility to skip `values.schema.json` file for the form construction
+- [ ] Possibility to view and edit `values.yaml` file
+- [ ] Dark theme support
-        - e.g.: Code of Conduct, GitHub Issues, Discussions?
+- [ ] Code of Conduct
-    - User Interface/eXperience:
-    - Back-end:
-    - Suggest Helm.sh upstream project improvements:
+- [ ] Issues template